 Revive A Smile provides dental treatment, education and oral health parcels to refugees and new migrants.
 This includes people who have come to Aotearoa seeking asylum from war stricken countries like Iraq, Afghanistan, Syria and Africa where dental care is not readily available.
 Our soon to be Kiwi friends come from all walks of life each with their own story of how they got to New Zealand.
 Many families have taken great risks to make it here and.
 It is a pleasure for our team to be able to help them settle into Kiwi life and provide them with much needed dental care.

 ABUSE VICTIMS & THE HOMELESS

 Revive A Smile provides care to NZ's homeless persons, rough sleepers and those utilising local Men and Women's Night Shelters.
 Such impoverished Kiwis barely have enough to make ends meet.
 Some have children and rely on soup kitchens for meals.
 They typically don’t own cars or any means of transport and often carry all their belongings with them.
 Oral health is not a priority and teeth are left neglected for decades.
 Many of the homeless friends we have helped and treated had been living with chronic tooth ache for years.
-Revive A Smile also works closely with groups such as Victims Support and Women's Refuge and RAW to provide services for victims of abuse, domestic violence and assault.
+Revive A Smile also works closely with groups such as Victims Support and Women's Refuge to provide services for victims of abuse, domestic violence and assault.

 YOUTH & YOUNG MOTHERS